jaywalked78/LightragFork_AdvancedNeo4JImplementation/README.md

 python examples/lightrag_openai_demo.py
 ```

 For a streaming response implementation example, please see `examples/lightrag_openai_compatible_demo.py`.
-Prior to execution, ensure you modify the sample code’s LLM and embedding configurations accordingly.
+Prior to execution, ensure you modify the sample code's LLM and embedding configurations accordingly.

 **Note 1**: When running the demo program, please be aware that different test scripts may use different embedding models.
 If you switch to a different embedding model, you must clear the data directory (`./dickens`); otherwise, the program may encounter errors.
 If you wish to retain the LLM cache, you can preserve the `kv_store_llm_response_cache.json` file while clearing the data directory.